inlavigo/gg-json-hash-js/README.md

 // Use of this source code is governed by terms that can be
 // found in the LICENSE file in the root of this package.

-import { ApplyConfig, JsonHash } from '../src/gg-json-hash.js';
+import { ApplyJsonHashConfig, JsonHash } from '../src/gg-json-hash.js';

 const print = console.log;
 const assert = console.assert;